cybnity/foundation/implementations-line/systems/modules/local-env/README.md

 One sub-directory is defined per reusable module name.

 The networking folder include utility scripts simplifying the developers specific needs like:
-- port forwarding and exposure out-of a started cluster, that allow unit tests of specific systems
+- port forwarding and exposure out-of a started cluster, that allow unit tests of specific systems.

 # SERVICES MODULES
 Contain each module specifically for deploying the CYBNITY containerized application component.